nurbujang/pands-project/README.md

 Pands project for Programming and Scripting

 ### Dataset Summary
 Dataset iris.data (1) contains 5 columns and 150 lines (replicates).
-A quick look through the data file indicates that it is four measurement of a particular external flower structure to determine/identify whether it is one of three species: *Iris setosa, I. versicolor or I. virginica*.
-However, a closer look at the description file indicates that
+A quick look through the data file indicates that it is four measurement of a particular external flower structure to morphologically determine/identify whether it is one of three species: *Iris setosa, I. versicolor or I. virginica*.
+However, a closer look at the description file indicates that these measurements are the length and width of two structures: the sepal and petal.
+The color attribute is probably unreliable because of color polymorphism within the species or population.

-Why? assess biodiversity in an ecosystem.
-Perhaps to rectify previously misidentified species.
-While there are other which species are more closely related to each other
+Morphological analysis for species determination is used to assess biodiversity in an ecosystem.
+It could be used to identidy new species or rectify previously misidentified species.
+While there are other more accurate methods for species identification such as DNA Barcoding and protein-based methods, morphological analysis is quick, cheap and particularly useful for researchers in the field.

+This data can be used to develop Interactive Identification Keys for future taxonomists and researchers, which species are more closely related to each other

 ## **analysis.py**